-The Gandhi Centre for Inclusive Innovation is delighted to be partnering with the Alan Turing Institute and the University of Warwick to deliver the Data Science for Social Good (DSSGx) Summer Programme.
-The 2020 programme runs from 15 June to 5 September and will be hosted by the University of Warwick.
+The Gandhi Centre for Inclusive Innovation has partnered with the Alan Turing Institute and the University of Warwick to deliver the annual Data Science for Social Good (DSSGx) Summer Programme, a project-based training programme that provides aspiring data scientists with skills to create data-driven solutions to real-world problems.

 What is the DSSG Summer Fellowship?

 The programme was pioneered by the University of Chicago in 2013.
 Since then, it has involved more than 200 graduate and undergraduate students from computer science, social sciences, statistics, economics, public policy and other quantitative fields.

 As a participant, you'll work on data mining, machine learning, big data and data science projects with social impact.

 Fellows work with non-profit and government partners around the world, helping enhance their services, interventions and outreach, to fulfil their mission of improving lives across the world.